wordofwarning/wordofwarning.org/current/2015-emergency/index.md

 *Presented by* Word of Warning, STUN + Z-arts

 ###Saturday 3 October 2015, 12noon-10pm.
 FREE
-**Manchester's manic micro-marathon of the bizarre + the beautiful celebrates sweet sixteen, popping-up throughout the cavernous realms of Z-arts — drop in for just ten minutes or stay for the full ten hours…**
+**Manchester's manic micro-marathon of the bizarre + the beautiful celebrates sweet sixteen — drop in for just ten minutes or stay for the full ten hours…**

-Z-arts reverberates with some twenty-five individual shows in our annual performance lucky-dip; your chance to sample the different — all for free.
-(Participating artists to be confirmed.)
-To get a feel for it, have a look at 2014's [programme](/archive/2014-emergency) + [gallery](/galleries/2014-emergency).
+The cavernous realms of Z-arts reverberate with some twenty-five individual shows in our annual performance lucky-dip: your chance to sample the different — all for free.
+Participating artists to be confirmed *very soon* — to get a feel for it, have a look at 2014's [programme](/archive/2014-emergency) + [gallery](/galleries/2014-emergency).

 ####Venue + Booking Details
 Date: Saturday 3 October 2015, 12noon-10pm
 [Venue: Z-arts](http://www.z-arts.org/about-us/getting-here), 335 Stretford Road, Manchester, M15 5ZA
-Tickets: FREE, no booking required, come + go as you please.
-Some limited capacity shows have sign-up sheets on the day, others operate on a first come, first served basis.
+Tickets: FREE no booking required, come + go as you please.
+*N.B.
+Some limited capacity shows have sign-up sheets on the day, others operate on a first come, first served basis.*
 Venue Tel: 0161 232 6089

 ####What people said about Emergency 2013